HAI-lab-KNU/MyData-SupplementaryCodes/README.md

 In addition, you need to install [conda](https://conda.io/projects/conda/en/latest/index.html) for managing packages and virtual environment.

 # HOW-TO
-Download the Opportune moment dataset.
+Download the Dataset (without image and sound data).

 Download this repository
 ```console